Ocelog/Ocelog/README.md

 ## Log objects not strings

+Structured Logging is now becoming more and more common.
+Logging complex objects into a document store allows for analysis to be performed on log, so we can alert, diagnose, and track changes in behaviour much more easily than with traditional message logging.

+See http://engineering.laterooms.com/structured-logging-with-elk-part-1/ , http://engineering.laterooms.com/structured-logging-with-elk-part-2/ and http://engineering.laterooms.com/structured-logging-with-elk-part-3/ to understand the reasons this logging library came about.

 ## Adding context

 ### Additional Fields

 Extra context fields that can be used to help filtering later.
+Every logger can have a number of additional fields added to it, to provide context to the detail being logged.

 ### Tags